hodgestar/earthstar-control-software/README.rst

 Implemented ideas
 -----------------

+* And different kinds of worms.
+* Add support for reasonable random color generation.
 * Option to switch between physical and virtual earthstar settings.
 * Fix bug where worms don't cross at zero (probably they are skipping zero).
 * Add all ring joins.